PaulRBerg/hardhat-template/README.md

 This template comes with GitHub Actions pre-configured.
 Your contracts will be linted and tested on every push and pull request made to the `main` branch.

-Note though that to make this work, you must se your `INFURA_API_KEY` and your `MNEMONIC` as GitHub secrets.
+Note though that to make this work, you must use your `INFURA_API_KEY` and your `MNEMONIC` as GitHub secrets.

 You can edit the CI script in [.github/workflows/ci.yml](./.github/workflows/ci.yml).